-Transplants for CML are allograft transplants – when your new stem cells are donated by someone else.
+If you do need a transplant, it will be an allograft transplant – when stem cells are donated to you by someone else.